Rhodes sailing holidays

 Traganou Cave

-In calm or stable weather it is possible to anchor at the Traganou Cave - Σπήλαιο Τραγανού, 1 NM South of Ladiko bay.
-Lat Long The cave isn't particularly spectacular, yet brings out quite a few tripper boats and tourists in summer, very passable surroundings and beach.
+In calm or stable weather it is possible to anchor at the Traganoú Cave - Σπήλαιο Τραγανού Lat Long, 1 NM south of Ladiko bay.
+The cave isn't particularly spectacular, yet brings out quite a few tripper boats and tourists in summer, very passable surroundings and beach.

 Kolymia